mbzaig/MbzaigPortfolio/README.md

 ---
 ## Credits

-The assignmed was made possible by following the video recordings and w3schools.com
+The assigment was made possible by following the video recordings and w3schools.com

 ---
 ## License